2SmartCloud/2smart-cloud-esp8266-boilerplate/lib/mqtt_client/README.md

 **MqttClient()**

-Создает объект MQTT клиента.
+Creates an MQTT client object.

 ***

 **bool Init(String username, String host, String port, String password, std::function<void(char\*, uint8_t\*, unsigned int)> callback)**

-Сохраянет принятые параметры и инициализирует MQTT клиент.
+Saves the received parameters and initializes the MQTT client.

-- username: идентификатор пользователя.
+- username: user ID.
-- host: адрес где установлен MQTT брокер.
+- host: the address where the MQTT broker is installed.
-- port: порт на котором находится брокер.
-- password: пароль для подключения к брокеру.
-- callback: функция которая будет вызываться  на принятие новых сообщений из брокера.

-Возвращает статус инициализации.
+- port: the port on which the broker is located.
+- password: password for connecting to the broker.
+- callback: a function that will be called to accept new messages from the broker.

+Returns the initialization status.

 ***

 **void MqttLoop()**

-Проверяет подключение к брокеру и наличиен новых сообщений.
+Checks the connection to the broker and the presence of new messages.

 ***

 **bool Subscribe(const char \*topic)**

-- topic: топик на который надо подписаться.
+- topic: topic to subscribe to.

-Возвращает статус подписки.
+Returns the subscription status.

 ***

 **bool Publish(const char \*topic, const char \*value, bool retained)**

-Проверяет подключен ли клиент к брокеру и публикует сообщение в топик.
+Checks if the client is connected to the broker and publishes a message to the topic.

-- topic: топик на который надо подписаться.
+- topic: topic to subscribe to.
-- value: сообщение.
+- value: message.
-- retained: флаг отвечающий за сохранение сообщения в топкие.

-Возвращает статус публикации.
+- retained: flag responsible for storing the message in the topic.

+Returns the status of the publication.

 ***

+**bool IsConnected()**

+Returns the connection status.

+***

 **bool IsReconnected()**

-Возвращает флаг о переподключении.
+Returns the reconnect flag.

 ***

-**bool IsConnected()**

-Возвращает статус подключения к брокеру.